 Web applications are popular solutions today, because they can be accessed at any time, from anywhere, from computers or mobile devices, and they can be accessed as well as Internet pages using a Web browser (Kalmanek, 2010.).
 Web applications work on the principle of client-server communication.
 The client communicates with the server using the HTTP protocol (Fielding, 1998.), and in most cases using REST (Neumann, 2018.) for Uniform Resource Identifier (URI).
-The evolution of Web applications and programming languages has led to the evolution of communication between client and server (Kalmanek, 2010.).
-Certainly, the API enables this communication, but not necessarily using the REST architectural style (Neumann, 2018.).
+The evolution of Web applications and programming languages has led to the evolution of communication, but not necessarily using the REST architectural style (Neumann, 2018.).
 The paper will describe GraphQL (Freeman, 2019.) as a query language for APIs that allows clients to request what they need and nothing more than that data.
 GraphQL is not tied to a specific database or storage mechanism, but supports existing code and data.

-Academy of Technical and Art Applied Studies Belgrade (ATUSS) - Department School of Applied Studies for Information and Communication Technologies Belgrade, Zdravka Celara 16, Serbia
+1 Academy of Technical and Art Applied Studies Belgrade (ATUSS) - Department School of Applied Studies for Information and Communication Technologies Belgrade, Zdravka Celara 16, Serbia

-Academy of Technical and Art Applied Studies Belgrade (ATUSS) - Department School of Applied Studies for Information and Communication Technologies Belgrade, Zdravka Celara 16, Serbia
+2 Academy of Technical and Art Applied Studies Belgrade (ATUSS) - Department School of Applied Studies for Information and Communication Technologies Belgrade, Zdravka Celara 16, Serbia